 The hero, hub and hygiene/help content structure

-YouTube realised that the user is drawn into an online video channel in one of two separate ways – they either see something that catches their eye, which gets them to click on it and watch it, or they type in a search term to find out about something that they are specifically looking for.
+YouTube realised that the user is drawn into an online video channel in one of two separate ways – they either see something like a marketing video example that catches their eye, which gets them to click on it and watch it, or they type in a search term to find out about something that they are specifically looking for.
 Once on the channel, they should be encouraged to subscribe.
 From then on, they are sent notifications when the channel is updated with new material; this leads to the necessity of regular magazine-type content.
 These different types of content give rise to what they have termed hero, hub and hygiene/help.

 This is the really eye-catching, click-bait stuff.
 It is more akin to traditional TV advertising as a type.
 This is where you ‘go big’ to raise awareness of your brand and the other content you are sharing.
 It is often ‘chunked’ or divided into shorter clips or images, and used as a promotion for the channel itself in banners on other sites.
 Because of this, its purpose is to catch the audience’s eye with the concept, image or title as they browse elsewhere.
 They then click on the link and are drawn into watching the video, before being served the other content hosted on the channel.

 Deutsche Bank: Agile Minds - hero content is not necessarily about spending lots of money

 Related: Dive into the details of brand video production and see more great examples in our Casual Films Guide To Marketing Video Production